• Skip to primary navigation

 In my nonna’s Italian dialect, she would refer to these simple cookies as “ferratelle.”

 My dad’s mother was born in Ripabottoni, in Campobasso, in the Italian region of Molise.
-I have so many fond memories of my mom and my grandmother making these special treats, especially at Christmas.
+I have many fond memories of my mom and grandmother making these special treats, especially at Christmas.

 I can remember eating pizzelle faster than they could make them.
-Back then, my mom and grandmother would make the “ferratelle” one at a time, with a stovetop press with long handles.
-In fact, I still have it and it is pictured above.
+Back then, my mom and grandmother would make “ferratelle” one at a time with a stovetop press with long handles.
+In fact, I still have the press which is pictured above.

 Imagine the afternoons spent making this authentic Italian pizzelle recipe when the basic recipe called for one dozen eggs…a dozen!!!